stupidmankind/BYpassDoc/docs/source/commands/sendadvancedkeystrokes.rst

 ----------

 **Window Name**
-	Select the window that you want to activate
+	Select the window that you want to activate.

 **Define Parameters**
-	Please Enter the parameter attributes
+	Please Enter the parameter attributes.

 **KeyUp Default**
-	Return all keys to 'UP' position after execution
+	Return all keys to 'UP' position after execution.